electroglyph/atheriz/README.md

 Because Evennia is single-threaded, you are limited in how much computation you can do on objects without slowing down the game.

+AtheriZ is multi-threaded, with automatic thread-safety for immutable object attributes.

+at_tick() is possible for thousands of objects per second without slowing down the game, while this pattern is not really possible in Evennia.

 3d room coordinates are built in, coords = ("area", x, y, z)

-at_tick() is possible for thousands of objects per second without slowing down the game.
+The included client has built in support for ascii maps, and building rooms in-game can optionally auto-generate maps.

 # Documentation